 Is it ok to simply know how to type Hanzi/ Chinese Characters using Pinyin/ input methods?

 Yes.
-To be honest, many young Chinese these days do mostly typing/texting and not so much handwriting.
+To be honest, much young Chinese these days do mostly typing/texting and not so much handwriting.
 Latest statistics show, that many native speakers forget how to write a character sentence.
 This shows already, that it is even more important also to write Chinese characters, especially as a foreigner.

 But if you would decide to skip handwriting, there will be more questions: